 We're open M-F, 12-6, and closed on US postal holidays.

 The AxiDraw has two precision stepper motors in its base.
 Together, they drive a single looped belt that moves the carriage around in the XY plane.
 The high-performance linear stages feature custom-designed wheels that roll smoothly on custom aluminum extrusions, specially designed for high stiffness and light weight.

 The pen-lift stage uses a separate mechanism: a smaller third motor, combined with a precise low-friction linear stage, serves to lift the pen off of the page.

 In addition to the AxiDraw models listed above we do have one other standard size.
 The AxiDraw V3 XLX has a plotting area that is extended in the long (X) direction only, such that it fits two US letter or A4 size pages end to end.

 We also make larger format AxiDraw machines to order, including an Axidraw V3/A2 (with plot area of 597 × 432 mm, or 23.5 × 17 inches) and an Axidraw V3/A1 (with plot area of 897 × 600 mm, or 35.3 × 23.6 inches).
 These larger machines typically require a custom shipping quote, so please contact us if you are interested in one.

 No; we do not offer any printing services.

-Our AxiDraw documentation wiki is a continually growing library of resources for getting started with the AxiDraw, including a thoroughly detailed user guide, support forum, a number of tutorials on specialty topics, and links to additional resources.
+Our AxiDraw documentation wiki is a continually growing library of resources for getting started with the AxiDraw, including a thoroughly detailed PDF user guide, support forum, a number of tutorials on specialty topics, and links to additional resources.